-The Camino de Santiago routes are everyone’s heritage and they should be preserved and looked after by us all, pilgrims, visitors and locals alike.
-Writing graffiti, leaving personal mementos along the trails and many other customs that might seem harmless are, in fact, damaging this precious heritage.
+The Camino de Santiago routes are everyone’s heritage, and they should be preserved and looked after by us all, pilgrims, visitors and locals alike.
+Writing graffiti, leaving personal mementoes along the trails, and many other customs that might seem harmless are, in fact, damaging this precious heritage.

-Try to keep your waste to the minimum, purchasing snacks with less wrapping for example.
+Try to keep your waste to a minimum, purchasing snacks with less or no wrapping, for example.

-Leave (and take!) only memories
+Leave (and take!) only memories.

 The same goes for tying shoes or ribbons on trees or propping them on top of the Camino milestones.

 Another common occurrence on the trail is graffiti, stickers and name carvings on signs, milestones and other public spaces such as benches.
 Signs are placed by local authorities and maintained to help pilgrims on their way, therefore should be respected.
-What for one pilgrim might be an innocent mark, it will be damaging Camino markings for future pilgrims.
+What for one pilgrim might be an innocent mark, will be damaging Camino markings for future pilgrims.

 The burning question

-At CaminoWays.com we are proud of our responsible travel and ‘leave no trace’ policy and we’d like to encourage all our clients and all pilgrims to enjoy the Camino responsibly.
+At CaminoWays.com, we are proud of our responsible travel and ‘leave no trace policy, and we’d like to encourage all our clients and all pilgrims to enjoy the Camino responsibly.